Do You Have Itchy Eyes In Sunnyvale Or Santa Clara, CA?

 Just about everyone experiences itchy eyes at some point in their lives, and usually, the causes are benign.
 Sometimes though, itchy eyes can be caused a serious issue or cause problems with daily activities including work.
-Especially if you have persistent or recurring itchiness, having an eye exam is an important first step in treatment.
+Especially if you have persistent or recurring itchiness, scheduling an eye exam at our Sunnyvale or Santa Clara, CA, office is an important first step in treatment.

 Most cases of eye itching are caused by airborne irritants like dust, pet dander, pollen or other allergens that cling to the eye surface and cause irritation.
 Sometimes called allergic eyes, symptoms are often accompanied by other issues like sneezing, wheezing or coughing.
 Many eye allergies can be seasonal, related to the release of pollen or mold spores into the air.
 Allergies can also cause a pinkish or reddish hue on the portion of the eye called the conjunctiva, and sometimes allergic eyes are referred to as allergic conjunctivitis.